Training Articles - Nutrition

 - Taking a Peek Into Super Fruits

 As you go about improving your nutrition and trying to take in healthier foods each and every day, one category of foods not to leave out are the super fruits.
-Fruits such as Acai, Goji, Maqui, and Mangosteen all offer tremendous benefits to your health and will help you feel absolutely great.
+Fruits such as Acai, Goji, Maqui, and Mangosteen all offer tremendous benefits to your health and will help you feel great.

 - Sarcopenia (loss of muscle), the undiagnosed epidemic